Djerba Berber: From retreat to language death

 North Africa has a deeply stable edifice of language, within which three language sources claim influence.
 The indigenous Berber languages, Romance languages (Latin, French, Spanish, and Italian), and Semitic languages (Punic, Arabic) have shared the linguistic domain of the region dating back to the Classical Period, given the Maghreb's proximity to many other Mediterranean languages and cultures.
 An outdated and largely discredited linguistic model considers Tunisia to be distinct from other Maghrebi countries by having a historically "much more fragile" Berber influence than in Algeria or Morocco, for example.
 Given Tunisia's extensive history of colonial subjugation, this is a highly incomplete picture of Tunisia's linguistic history.
 As of 2011, however, Arabic and French are used nearly equally, while Berber languages are minimized or ignored.

 This trend has been observed in Djerba as well.
 Some scholars claim that the Berber-speaking population of the island has been in decline since the end of the 19th century, in both numerical and statutory terms.
-While there is a severe lack of demolinguistic data that attempts to estimate the real number of Tamazight speakers, the most recent study estimates a few thousand speakers remain.
+While there is a severe lack of demolinguistic data that attempts to estimate the real number of Berber speakers, the most recent study estimates a few thousand speakers remain.
 Almost all speakers are concentrated in the south-east of Djerba, and practice mainly partial, discreet, and even cryptic dialects, of the native language.
-Given the steep rate of decline, and the social context of Mediterranean tourism (and its negative effects), Tamazight may not survive.
+Given the steep rate of decline, and the social context of Mediterranean tourism (and its negative effects), Berber may not survive.
 Djerba families, having been constrained by the historically rural nature of the island, are rapidly being forced to adapt to a globalized, tri-lingual Tunisian culture.

 The decline of Djerba Berber may be attributed in part to a lack of local Berber-speaking elites, which have been influential in the preservation of Berber languages at the university and administrative levels in Morocco and Algeria.
-In contrast, Tamazight is not taught in any primary/secondary schools or universities, and the Tunisian government has failed to protect or preserve indigenous languages in the country.
+In contrast, Berber is not taught in any primary/secondary schools or universities, and the Tunisian government has failed to protect or preserve indigenous languages in the country.
 Likewise, the international movement to support endangered languages and identities (UNESCO type) does not seem to have any influence on language policy in Tunisia.
-The confluence of these factors will likely end with the disappearance of Tamazight, a textbook case of language death.
+The confluence of these factors will likely end with the disappearance of Berber, a textbook case of language death.